 Authentic Mandarin Pancakes that are easy to make at home.
-Perfect to wrap up slices of Peking duck or BBQ Pork with green onions, cucumber and hoisin sauce.
+Perfect to wrap up slices of Peking duck or BBQ Pork with green onions, cucumber and hoisin sauce, or use with your favourite moo shu recipe.

-The pancakes served are called Mandarin Pancakes.
+The pancakes served are called Mandarin Pancakes, or Moo Shu Pancakes.
 They differ greatly from the pancakes we generally eat for breakfast.
 No egg or milk is used, and they are made from dough, not a wet mixture poured into a pan.

 I love that Mandarin Pancakes are made from pantry staples, or I should say staple.
 They are basically plain flour and boiling water, with a pinch of salt added in.
 Really couldn’t get any simpler on the ingredient side of things.